yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

     For the PoC, we should include the following:

-    - All assets required for a hosting a single game in Azure
+    - All assets required for a hosting a single game in Azure:

-      - Authentication and gateway services
+      - Authentication and gateway services:
-        - VMs should be hosted on Azure virtual machines
+        - VMs should be hosted on Azure virtual machines.
-        - The two authentication databases should be hosted on a single SQL MI General Purpose tier instance
+        - The two authentication databases should be hosted on a single SQL MI General Purpose tier instance.
-      - The five gaming databases hosted on a single SQL MI Business Critical tier instance
+      - The five gaming databases hosted on a single SQL MI Business Critical tier instance.
-      - The three gaming services virtual machines migrated to Azure VMs
+      - The three gaming services virtual machines migrated to Azure VMs.

-    - An upgraded data warehouse
+    - An upgraded data warehouse:

-      - Hosted on Azure SQL DB Hyperscale, to accommodate the size of the database and number of users connecting
+      - Hosted on Azure SQL DB Hyperscale, to accommodate the size of the database and number of users connecting.
-      - Upgraded SSIS, SSAS, and SSRS
+      - Upgraded SSIS, SSAS, and SSRS.
-      - Implement new features in Azure SQL DB, such as table compression, Transparent Data Encryption, and Clustered ColumnStore Indexing
+      - Implement new features in Azure SQL DB, such as table compression, Transparent Data Encryption, and Clustered ColumnStore Indexing.

-    - VNet isolation
+    - VNet isolation:

-      - Inherent with SQL MI
+      - Inherent with SQL MI.
-      - Management subnet for managing the databases
+      - Management subnet for managing the databases.
-      - Gaming services VNet for hosting gaming services VMs, with VNet peering back to SQL MI VNet
+      - Gaming services VNet for hosting gaming services VMs, with VNet peering back to SQL MI VNet.
-      - Secure channel for connecting to the databases from on-premises development machines for troubleshooting
+      - Secure channel for connecting to the databases from on-premises development machines for troubleshooting.

 *Game databases*